Rows21/NSGCCA/README.md

 Official Pytorch implementation of SNGCCA, from the following paper:

 [Sparse Nonlinear Generalized Canonical Correlation Analysis with Applications in Multiview Genomic Datasets]().  \
-Rong Wu, Hai Shu. \
+Rong Wu, Ziqi Chen and Hai Shu. \
 New York University \
 [[`arXiv`]()]